Vermont (VT) Lottery Results & Winning Numbers

 For information and updates, players can follow the VT Lottery social media pages on Facebook and Twitter or check out their YouTube channel:

-• Join the Vermont Lottery Club with a chance to enter second chance draws;
+• Join the Vermont Lottery Club for a chance to enter second-chance draws.

 • Research Scratch ticket prizes available to claim.